Publish VMware vSphere client with TMG 2010

 Now we can connect to our ESX server from internet using a FQDN or the external IP address.
 If your certificate is not trusted you will get a warning, just ignore it.

-You might be thing, what about the third port ?
+You might be thinking, what about the third port ?
 Yes, we’ll get to that in the following section, because if we don’t, we can’t open a console to our virtual machines.
 On the vSphere client console right-click a virtual machine and choose Open Console.

 As you can see the connection fails, because port 903 is closed.